 Space and Storage

-Space and storage costs cover recurring costs like rent, security, lighting and heating, as well as upkeep and other utilities.
+Space and storage costs cover recurring costs like rent, security, lighting, heating, upkeep, and other utilities.

 It also includes the wages of security workers and janitors —the labor needed to maintain a clean, safe and organized inventory storage facility.